Mohamed bin Zayed University of Artificial Intelligence

-The Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI) is a research university located in Abu Dhabi, United Arab Emirates.
-Established in 2019, it was the first graduate-level research university focused on artificial intelligence.
-It launched an undergraduate program in 2025.
+The Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI) is a public university in the Masdar City community of Abu Dhabi, United Arab Emirates.
+It was granted a university license by the UAE Ministry of Education in April 2020.
+The university launched its graduate programs in January 2021 and its undergraduate program in 2025.

 History

 The establishment of MBZUAI is part of the United Arab Emirates' strategy for Artificial Intelligence 2031.
 This policy seeks to "position the country as a global AI leader", and included the appointment of the world's first Minister of State for Artificial Intelligence.
-MBZUAI is the "world's first graduate-level, research-based AI university".

-The university was founded in October 2019.
-It was named after Mohamed bin Zayed Al Nahyan and the board of trustees was chaired by Sultan Ahmed Al Jaber, while its advisory board was chaired by Omar Al Olama, the UAE's first Minister of State for Artificial Intelligence.
+Initiated in October 2019, the university was named after Mohamed bin Zayed Al Nahyan and the board of trustees was chaired by Sultan Ahmed Al Jaber, while its advisory board was chaired by Omar Al Olama, the UAE's first Minister of State for Artificial Intelligence.

-The Ministry of Education accredited six MBZUAI graduate programs in February 2020 and granted the university a license in April 2020.
+The Ministry of Education accredited six MBZUAI graduate programs in February 2020 and granted a university license in April 2020.
 The initial class of graduate students were to start coursework in the fall of 2020, but due to the COVID-19 pandemic this was delayed to January 2021.
 At the time classes began the university had 11 faculty members and 78 students (13 PhD and 65 MSc) in machine learning and computer vision.
 Due to pandemic restrictions the first classes were held online using Moodle software.
 The first in-person classes began in the fall of 2021.

-The first cohort of PhD and MsC students graduated in January 2023.
+The first cohort of MSc students graduated in January 2023.
 By 2024, at least 25 additional faculty members had been recruited, and departments had been established in robotics, computer science, and statistics and data science.
-The first undergraduate program at MBZUAI, a bachelor of science in artificial intelligence, was launched in March 2025.
+The first undergraduate program at MBZUAI, the "Bachelor of Science in Artificial Intelligence (Engineering/Business)" degree program, was introduced in March 2025.